Accessibility Statement for Science project course: environmental science practical project (SXE390)

 Mode of study

 All of this module’s study materials are online.
 Online materials are composed of pages of text with images.
 Online materials also include links to external resources, online forums and online tutorial rooms.
-Printable alternatives are provided for all module content.
+We can provide printable alternatives for module content.

-This module provides a range of learning events: online module-wide tutorials and one-to-one online/telephone discussions with your tutor.
-Although not compulsory, attendance at the module wide tutorials will help you consolidate your learning.
+This module provides a range of learning events: online module-wide and tutor group tutorials and one-to-one email/telephone discussions with your tutor.
+Although not compulsory, attendance at tutorials will help you consolidate your learning.

-In this module, you will undertake independent practical work (field based, home-based or laboratory-based).
-You will design your own investigation, collect data, analyse it and write a report.
-This is a required component of assessment.
+In this module, you’ll undertake independent investigative work: in the field, at home, in a laboratory or online.
+You’ll design an investigation, collect data, analyse it and write a report.
+Investigative work is a required component of assessment.